-ARC utilizes Autonomy, a software application managed by Fiscal Service's Office of Information and Security Services (ISS) to store hardcopy and electronic data records.
-Autonomy stores the metadata of the hardcopy document, but the digital document is stored on the storage area network (SAN) to allow access to users of the document.
+ARC utilizes HP Content Manager (not an in-scope application for the examination), a software application managed by Fiscal Service's Office of Information and Security Services (ISS) to store hardcopy and electronic data records.
+HP Content Manager stores the metadata of the hardcopy document, but the digital document is stored on the storage area network (SAN) to allow access to users of the document.
 ARC generates labels, which are printed and placed on boxes that are to be stored in Fiscal Service's warehouse.
-The information recorded on the label comes from data entered into Autonomy so that the boxes can subsequently be requested by ARC personnel, as they are needed.
-Once the data is recorded in Autonomy, Fiscal Service warehouse personnel either pick up the box to be placed in storage or deliver the box to the bulk scanning operation which digitize the paper document, or return the box to ARC, as applicable.
+The information recorded on the label comes from data entered into HP Content Manager so that the boxes can subsequently be requested by ARC personnel, as they are needed.
+Once the data is recorded in HP Content Manager, Fiscal Service warehouse personnel either pick up the box to be placed in storage or deliver the box to the bulk scanning operation which digitize the paper document, or return the box to ARC, as applicable.